matthew1000/node-snowmix/doc/api.md

     * [.switchToAudioFeeds(of)](#AudioMixer+switchToAudioFeeds) ⇒ <code>Promise</code>
     * [.assign(new, track)](#SnowmixItem+assign)

-<a name="AudioMixer+remove"></a>
+<a name="AudioMixer+delete"></a>

 ### audioMixer.delete() ⇒ <code>Promise</code>
-Remove this audioMixer from Snowmix
+Delete this audioMixer

 **Kind**: instance method of <code>[AudioMixer](#AudioMixer)</code>
 <a name="AudioMixer+start"></a>

 ### audioMixer.start() ⇒ <code>Promise</code>
 Start the mixer.
-Will fail if there are no audioFeeds connecte (which you can do with addAudioFeed() method.)
+Will fail if there are no audioFeeds connected.
+(which you can do with addAudioFeed() method.)
+To tell if an AudioMixer is NOT started, check if 'state' is 'READY'

 **Kind**: instance method of <code>[AudioMixer](#AudioMixer)</code>
 <a name="AudioMixer+addAudioFeed"></a>